 Sam Peckinpah would’ve been 90-years-old last month.
 A recent conversation with writer Jeb Rosebrook (Junior Bonner) reminded me of the fact and the conversation got me to thinking yet again how interesting it would have been had Lee Marvin & Peckinpah ever made a film together.
-They came close several times — most notably The Wild Bunch — but unfortunately, it was never to come to pass.
+They came close several times — most notably The Wild Bunch — but unfortunately, it never came to pass.
 They did however work together several times on episodic televison.
 Peckinpah directed Marvin on “Route 66” and the anthology show “The Dick Powell Theatre.”

 Both shows were written about in Lee Marvin: Point Blank but some rather bizarre anecdotes did not quite make it into the final draft.
 The information I obtained was from Peckinpah biographer, David Weddle.
-What did not go in to book can be found below.
+What did not go in the book can be found below.
 Enjoy and Happy birthday Sam!

 Weddle: When Sam was working out at Warner Brothers during The Wild Bunch & Cable Hogue, they [Marvin & Peckinpah] would meet over at these bars.
 I forgot the names of them but all these bars, like the Mexican restaurant by Warners, a lot of stuntmen used to congregate there…..
 So Sam would go in and tear up and he Lee Marvin would get together there a lot.
 This one lawyer, who used to work for Sam when Sam was having a lawsuit against Warner Brothers, would show up there.
 He had to get Sam to sign papers pertaining to the lawsuit.
 Sam would say, ‘Meet me at so-and-so…’ Anyway, he’d be sitting there like, ‘Sam I need you to sign.
 Here are the papers.’
 He’d be with Marvin and scream at him, ‘You son-of-a-bitch!
 You don’t know what you’re talking about!’
 Marvin would say, ‘Fuck you, Peckinpah!’
 Then the lawyer would say something and Peckinpah would go, ‘Yeah just a minute.’
 [Yelling to Marvin], ‘And another thing…!’
 I think they came to blows a couple of times, or shook each other.
 They never seriously hurt each other.